 If mother nature is on our side on the Eastern Shore in the month of August we get at least a few dozen fresh figs from the tree on our farm.
 The issue is that they all come in on the same day.
 We spend a lot of time drying them in our dehydrator or freezing them for a fig smoothie.
 The truth is, when I harvest them, I eat half of them right off of the tree!

-If you are entertaining during fig season this is a wonderful way to impress your guess without too much effort.
+If you are entertaining during fig season this is a wonderful way to impress your guests without too much effort.
 It’s really very simple to make goat cheese fig crostini, just follow these steps!

 How to Make Goat Cheese Fig Crostini

 Step One: Go Shopping and picking

 First, you’ll need to gather all of your ingredients; this recipe is only as good as the ingredients that you use.
 If you can get to the farmers market or specialty store for your ingredients, it will add to this recipe.
 To make this crostini, you will need extra virgin olive oil, fresh-picked figs off the vine, fresh goat cheese, fresh-picked herbs, salt and pepper, and a baguette.
 Did you know that you can buy baguettes in the freezer section of some specialty markets?
 Look for them.